UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ## 6) Edit user_nl_cam file

+- Edit the user_nl_cam file in your chosen text editor to make changes to the standard options.

-This file results in the creation of component namelists, the *_in files (i.e. atm_in, lnd_in, and so on).
+- This file results in the creation of component namelists, the *_in files (i.e. atm_in, lnd_in, and so on).
 The *_in files are located in $CASEROOT/CaseDocs/ and in $RUNDIR.

-Edit the user_nl_cam file in your chosen text editor to make changes to the standard options.
-The *_in files should not be directly edited.
+- The *_in files should not be directly edited.
 Any manual changes of the *_in files will be overwritten when you compile or submit the run.
+You cannot change the namelist variables after the run is submitted or when CONTINUE_RUN=TRUE.

-You can generate the namelists by running ./preview_namelists to create the *_in files.
+- Generate the namelists by running ./preview_namelists to create the *_in files.
 Note that this step is optional as the script preview_namelists is also called when you build the model.

-Documentation is available on the different variables, options etc on the CESM webpage [here](https://docs.cesm.ucar.edu/models/cesm2/settings/current/cam_nml.html).
+- Documentation is available on the different variables, options etc on the CESM webpage [here](https://docs.cesm.ucar.edu/models/cesm2/settings/current/cam_nml.html).
 Search for relevant variables to see info on them.

-Note that you cannot change the namelist variables after the run is submitted or when CONTINUE_RUN=TRUE.
+- **Below are some common options to change.
+You don't necessarily need all of these, and note this is not comprehensve**

-#### Output Frequency/file contents
+### Output Frequency/file contents

-avgflag_pertape, fincl1, fincl2, fincl13 etc, mfilt, and nhtfrq together control the ouput data contents/frequency.
+- avgflag_pertape, fincl1, fincl2, fincl13 etc, mfilt, and nhtfrq together control the ouput data contents/frequency.

 - **avgflag_pertape** sets the averaging flag for all variables on a particular history file series.
 Valid values are:
     - A ==> Average,